Facts that you may not know:

-- As you age your mouth gets smaller.
-This can create an issue, causing your dentures to become loose.
+- As you progress in age, your mouth changes and gets smaller.
+This can cause your dentures to become loose.
 While a perfectly normal process, relining your dentures may become necessary to update the fit and make them more comfortable

-- If the teeth in your dentures are constantly breaking it can be a sign that you have an improper bite.
-This can lead to TMJ issues including headaches and tissue soreness.
+- If teeth are consistently breaking out of your denture, it may be a sign that you have an improper bite.
+This can lead to TMJ issues such as tissue soreness and headaches.

-- Regular toothpaste made to be used on natural teeth should not be used on dentures.
-It can be too abrasive and will eventually thin out the plastic base or the teeth, causing premature wear and breakage.
+- Regular toothpaste is made to be used on natural teeth and should not be used on dentures.
+It can be too abrasive and will eventually thin out the acrylic base or the teeth, causing premature wear and/or breakage.
 We recommend a good non-abrasive toothpaste (gels, such as AIM, work well)

 - Regular dental appointments are still important, even after delivery of your dentures.